bright/new-www/content/blog/openai-chatgpt-free-plus-privacy-policies-explained.md

     <footer>\\[OpenAI community](https://community.openai.com/t/data-privacy-for-latest-features-gpts-and-assistants/493023/4)</footer>
 </blockquote>

 is selected. **It is unclear if the option of opt-out mentioned in the GPT Free section overrides this selection or not, so if you do not wish to share the data, simply deselect the option**.
-Also, for the files uploaded via UI input prompt or knowledge for custom GPT we can see that
+Also, for the files uploaded via UI input prompt or knowledge for custom GPT we can see that.

 <blockquote>
     <div>Files processed via ADA / Document Analysis, and when chatting with a custom GPT (not uploaded as knowledge in GPT config): Retained for 3 hours.
 Images processed via Vision and Files uploaded as knowledge to custom GPT: Retained indefinitely.</div>